tbachvarova/laravelTestProject/README.md

   - Logged IN/OUT form + validation
 - Auth & Guest Middleware (conf Middleware for "auth" pages)
 - Conf const homePage in RouteServiceProvider.php
+- Create Relationships between Users & job Posts
+  - adding DB FK with cascade deletion of posts (this is not a good idea to apply in all cases in my opinion ... )
+  - creating relarion in Model/ 1 <->* for User, and Posts *<->1